Architecture of cathedrals and great churches: Axis

 As described above, the majority of cathedrals and great churches are cruciform in shape with the church having a defined axis.
 The axis is generally east/west with external emphasis upon the west front, normally the main entrance, and internal emphasis upon the eastern end so that the congregation faces the direction of the coming of Christ.
 As it is also in the direction of the rising sun, the architectural features of the east end often focus on enhancing interior illumination by the sun.
 Not every church or cathedral maintains a strict east–west axis, but even in those that do not, the terms East End and West Front are used.
 Many churches of Rome, notably St Peter's Basilica, face the opposite direction.

 Nave

 The majority of cathedrals and large churches of the Western European tradition have a high wide nave with a lower aisle separated by an arcade on either side.
-Occasionally the aisles are as high as the nave, forming a hall church.
+Occasionally the aisles are as high as the nave, forming a hall church; this is mostly a German type.
 Many cathedrals have two aisles on either side.
 Notre-Dame de Paris has two aisles and a row of chapels.

 In the case of a centrally planned church, the major axis is that between the main door and the altar.